Pavilion at Waikiki

 None of the roughly 20 listings reference a shared laundry room or 'community laundry' in their amenity lists, which instead consistently highlight rooftop pool, BBQ, sauna, guest parking, and storage.
 Given this omission plus 0/20 MLS mentions for community laundry and strong emphasis on in-unit washer/dryer, it is very likely the building does not offer notable shared laundry facilities.

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or similar.
-Multiple listings repeatedly mention an in-unit washer/dryer but there are no statements indicating community laundry facilities on every floor.
+I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry' and found none.
+Multiple listings emphasize in-unit washer/dryer but do not describe community laundry on every floor.

 Multiple listings mention included parking such as '1 assigned parking space', 'one parking condo', and '2 covered parking stalls (tandem)'.
 With 20/20 MLS entries showing parking-related codes and repeated references to a garage/lot, it is clear the building offers on-site parking for residents.